seishun/node-steam/README.md

 Your own SteamID.

+### vanityUrl

+Your own custom URL to your profile.

 ### users

 Information about users you have encountered.
 It's an object whose keys are SteamIDs and values are [`CMsgClientPersonaState.Friend`](https://github.com/SteamRE/SteamKit/blob/master/Resources/Protobufs/steamclient/steammessages_clientserver.proto) objects.